G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 A transfer to eastern Tennessee took the regiment to the battle of Missionary Ridge then on to the relief of Union Gen. A. Burnside at Knoxville, KY.
 Arriving at Scottsboro, AL on 1/1/64 over ninety percent of the campaign weary 48th reenlisted.

-A late month furlough was followed by the Atlanta campaign and marching to the sea with Sherman.
+A one month furlough was followed by the Atlanta campaign and marching to the sea with Sherman.
 The regiment then marched northward through the Carolinas.
 Stops at Washington D.C. and Louisville, KY preceded final muster.

 Residence: Mount Carmel or Gards Pt., IL Age: 15.11 yrs.